 - calculate the levelized cost of energy for an energy project.

 There are lots of good online resources for understanding net present value.
 Our primary external resource will be the article "Have We Caught Your Interest?"
 This article goes deeper into the math than we will need to, but is nice and concise, and has all of the relevant information on discounting.
 You should skim this piece before you start in on the lesson material online.
 You can then return to the reading as a reference.

 What is due for Lesson 9?

 This lesson will take us one week to complete.
-Please refer to the Course Calendar in Canvas for specific due dates.
-Specific directions for the assignment below can be found within this lesson.
+Please refer to the Course Calendar for specific due dates.
+See specific directions for the assignment below.

-- Submit a word-processed document with the answers to the Lesson 9 questions to the Lesson 09 Drop Box in Canvas.
+- Homework: Submit a word-processed document with the answers to the Lesson 9 questions to the Lesson 09 Drop Box.